• Skip to primary navigation

 Chocolate and Coconut Granola

-Cranberry Granola
+Cranberry Fruit and Nut Granola

-Expert Tips for Chunky Clusters
+Expert Tips

-The key to great chunky granola with clusters is to not over-stir during baking.
-After the first 30 minutes, stir the granola so the top and edges don't burn.
+The key to great crunchy granola with clusters is to not over-stir during baking.
+After the first 30 minutes, stir the granola gently so the top and edges do not burn.
+Keep some big chunks intact on that first stir.
+You will stir the mixture several more times during the 90 minute baking time, but always stir gently to preserve those satisfying clusters.

-How To Make Christmas Granola
+How To Make Crunchy Granola

-1. Step 3: In a small pan combine sugar, butter, and water and heat over a medium heat until it boils, stirring occasionally.
+1. Step 3: In a small pan combine sugar, butter, and water and heat over medium heat until it boils, stirring occasionally.
 Remove from the heat and stir in the salt and vanilla.

 homemade chocolate chip and coconut granola